-What is claim of indemnity in a Workmens’ Compensation Policy?
+What is claim of indemnity in a Workmen Compensation Policy?

 General insurance policies work on the principle of indemnity.
-The principle of indemnity states that after a loss is suffered, the insurance company should compensate the actual amount of loss suffered by the policyholder.
+The insurance company has to compensate the loss suffered by the policyholder as per the principle of indemnity.
 The bottom line of the principle of indemnity is to put the policyholder in the same financial position that he was in prior to the loss.

-If the employee suffers from physical injuries which render him or her unable to work for some time, the workmen’s compensation policy would pay the loss of income.
+If an employee suffers physical injuries which render him/ her unable to work for some time, the WC policy would pay the loss of income.
 The wages/salary of the worker on a per day basis would be paid for the number of days the employee is unable to work.
-This would ensure that the employee gets the wages lost during his recovery.
+It ensures lost wages to employee while he recovers.

-A worker compensation policy can be extended to cover the medical costs incurred if the worker is hospitalised following an injury.
-If medical costs or hospitalisation are covered, the claim would be treated as the claim of indemnity.
+A worker compensation policy coverage can also cover the medical costs of a hospitalized worker following an injury.
+Claims for medical bills and hospitalized are the claims of indemnity.
 The policy would pay the actual medical costs incurred on the treatment of the employee.

-Legal defence costs can be covered under a workmen’s compensation policy with the consent of the insurance company.
-In this case too, the principle of indemnity is applicable.
+A workmen’s compensation policy can provide coverage for legal defence costs with the consent of the insurance company.
+The principle of indemnity is applicable in this case too..
 The policy pays the actual costs incurred in defending the organisation in litigation.

-Understanding the claim concepts helps organisations understand how the claim under a workmen’s compensation policy is paid.
-So, the concept of indemnity should be clearly understood before filing a claim under worker compensation insurance policy.
+Understanding the claim concepts helps organisations know how the claim under a workmen’s compensation policy is paid.
+So, the concept of the claim of indemnity should be clearly understood before filing a claim in a workmen compensation insurance policy.